The Complete Guide to Driver-Assistance Technologies

 Drowsiness detection: This system will encourage the driver to take a break if it detects consistent signs of drowsiness, such as frequent jerks of the steering wheel.
 Some go a step further, employing a driver-facing camera to track eye movement over the course of the drive.
 The most advanced drowsiness-detection systems account for lane deviation, turn-signal use, trip length, road conditions, and time of day.

 Evasive steering assist: If you swerve to avoid a collision but are still in jeopardy of hitting an object, evasive steering assist kicks in to give the steering wheel an extra nudge to help you maneuver around the obstacle.
-It’s important to note that evasive steering assist will not initiate steering inputs.
-The driver must start turning the wheel for the system to activate.
+It's important to note that the driver must start turning the wheel for the system to activate.

 Forward-collision warning: Approach another vehicle too quickly and this system will alert you to slow down with audible, visual, and sometimes vibratory alerts.

 Hands-free driving system: On certain highways, a vehicle equipped with this technology can accelerate, brake, and follow the road lines well enough for the driver to remove their hands from the steering wheel.
-All current hands-free driving systems require the driver to remain alert and ready to take over at any time.
-As of December 2021, only two automakers offer this level of autonomy in the U.S.: General Motors, with its Super Cruise system, and Ford, with BlueCruise.
-Lexus plans to release its similar Teammate tech in early 2022, and Mercedes has received regulatory approval to launch its hands-free Drive Pilot in Germany, likely paving the way for its deployment here.
+As of December 2023, all hands-free driving systems offered in the U.S. require the driver to remain alert and ready to take over at any time.

 Lane centering: This system reads the lane lines and actively steers to keep your vehicle centered between them.
 Unless the manufacturer says otherwise, the driver must keep their hands on the wheel when using lane centering, even though it may seem as if the vehicle is capable of driving itself.

-Night vision: In low light or poor weather, a sensor (often an infrared camera) on the front end looks beyond the range of the headlights for potential hazards, such as pedestrians or animals, and displays them in the gauge cluster, center screen, or head-up display.
+Night vision: In low light or poor weather, a sensor (often an infrared camera) on the front end of the car looks beyond the range of the headlights for potential hazards, such as pedestrians or animals, and displays them in the gauge cluster, center screen, or head-up display.

-Rear-cross-traffic monitoring: With the vehicle in reverse, this system looks beyond the scope of the rearview camera to detect and alert you of any approaching hazards (e.g., pedestrians, animals, other vehicles) that might cross your path.
+Rear-cross-traffic monitoring: With the vehicle in reverse, this system looks beyond the scope of the rearview camera to detect and alert you of any approaching hazards — pedestrians, animals, other vehicles — that might cross your path.
 Some merely beep at you to stop, while others tell you from which direction the hazard is coming.

 Remote parking: This allows the driver to stand outside the vehicle and direct it to drive straight into or out of a tight parking space with a smartphone app or key fob.